RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 ```

 :::tip 📝 NOTE:
-Remember, the Application EUI parameter is not required in the ChirpStack platform; therefore, it possible to use the same id as the Device EUI.
+Remember, the Application EUI parameter is not required in the ChirpStack platform; therefore, it is possible to use the same id as the Device EUI.
 Otherwise, the firmware will complain.
 :::

 6. Set the Application Key.

-- Get the Application Key from ChirpStack console.
+- Get the Application Key from the ChirpStack console.

 ```
 at+set_config=lora:app_key:f921d50cd7d02ee3c5e6142154f274b2